abhaymeshram/Drools/README.md

   "experience": 2.9
 }

-2) Body for experience less than 3 ## please check the value of experience, designation and salary ##
+2) Body for experience greater than 3 ## please check the value of experience, designation and salary ##

 {
   "id": 10,